romakuchukov/google_tagger/README.md

 # google_tagger

-Clone the repo into your `/modules/custom`
+Clone the repo into your `/modules/custom`.

-Install/Enable the module
+Install/Enable the module.

 After installing/enabling module visit `/admin/custom/google-tagger/settings` url on your D8.